 - On April 20, a small team of 1366 volunteers returns to payroll to ready the facility for colleagues.
 It’s a significant effort relative to shutting down operations and requires the recommissioning of machines, dry-runs for facility cleaning to identify any gaps in the plan and small gestures for welcoming back colleagues – homemade hand sanitizer, coffee thermoses and individual packets of snacks on desks make reentry easier.

-- On April 27, all 1366 employees return to the payroll and the facility conducts a soft open with an initial set of team members who volunteered to return to the building.
+- On April 27, the majority 1366 employees return to the payroll and the facility conducts a soft open with an initial set of team members who volunteer to return to the building.
+By mid-May, everyone is back on payroll and most of the team returns to the office.

 - On June 1, Governor Baker allows offices to reopen, and all 1366 employees are back in the facility according to an assigned shift, which sharply reduces the population density in the building.
 The team on the morning shift wakes up at 4 am while the team on the evening shift goes to bed after midnight.
 The new normal is far from perfect and asks even more of our colleagues.
 Shifts, in particular, introduce a hardship for our team members with families